-Looking for a things to do or a great place to spend the day?
-A naturally beautiful and historic national seashore is just a short drive from Port Aransas.
+Looking for a things to do on your Port Aransas vacation?
+A beautiful and historic national seashore is just a short drive from Port Aransas, making it a perfect day trip.
 Padre Island National Seashore is the longest section of undeveloped barrier island in the world, stretching over 130,454 acres.
 This beautiful area is located on North Padre Island, just a few minutes south of Port Aransas and the Sandpiper Condominiums beachfront resort.
 Visitors to Padre Island National Seashore can enjoy bird watching, boating, camping and horseback riding on the beach.
 There is also a whole host of water activities available including scuba diving, snorkeling, swimming, and windsurfing.
 Padre Island National Seashore welcomes over half a million visitors each year!

 Pets are allowed at Padre Island National Seashore but must be kept on a leash at all times.
 Camping areas are offered on a first come, first served basis and there are no hook-ups at the national seashore.
 Weddings can be held on the beach with a special use permit.

 - The Visitors Center is open daily.
 With the exception of Christmas & New Year’s Day.

 National Seashore Admission

 - The entrance fee is $10.00 per vehicle.